highcharts/github.highcharts.com/README.md

 - Login returns a session without a valid token being submitted.
 - Any audit event is absent from the router log after a cache mutation.
 - Internal bearer token appears in a browser response or cookie.
-- Router startup fails with a missing-verifier, missing TLS path, or invalid TLS material error that cannot be resolved within 10 minutes.
+- Router startup fails with a missing-verifier or invalid-origin error that cannot be resolved within 10 minutes.

 **Disable and roll back:**